JOSEPH M. ("JOE") SEGEL - Biography

 Segel’s public service activities have been concentrated in the field of international diplomacy.
 In 1971, he was elected chairman of the Board of Governors of the United Nations Association of the USA.
 And, in 1973, President Ford appointed him as a member of the U.S. Delegation to that year’s United Nations General Assembly, where he served under U.S. Secretary of State Henry Kissinger.
 During that term, Segel made a landmark speech at the United Nations General Assembly condemning apartheid in South Africa, which presaged a shift in U.S. policy toward a more active role in ending apartheid.
 He also organized a national campaign of The Advertising Council to improve public understanding of the United Nations, he chaired a national conference on the United Nations for the American Society of Newspapers Editors, and he testified in support of the United Nations before the U.S. Senate Foreign Relations Committee.
 During Segel’s involvement with the United Nations in the 60’s and 70’s, he met with numerous ambassadors, several foreign leaders and three U.S. presidents.

 In 2011, Segel collaborated with Florida entrepreneur Jodi Dery in the development of LifeWithSiri.com, which has since produced the best-selling eBooks about how to most effectively utilize Siri, the voice-recognition "personal assistant" on iPhones.
 In 2011, he established Bocapital LLC, a private equity fund in Boca Raton, Florida, which has become the principal investor in Cloud Ten LLC, the developer of an innovative group of beauty salons in South Florida.
-Together with Jodi Dery, Segel recently invented a new customized hair care system, which in 2014 led to the creation of ProfilePRO LLC and the development of several new e-commerce sites, including HairRx.com, Cloud10Hair.com and ProfilePro.com.
+Together with Jodi Dery, Segel recently invented a new customized hair care system, which in 2014 led to the creation of ProfilePRO LLC and the development of two new e-commerce sites -- including HairRx.com and ProfilePro.com.